MuneyukiHirao/FileUploadWithLLM/system_prompt_code_generation.md

 - ServicePic (任意)
 - BillingAddress1 (任意)

-You will be given JSON input containing:
+You will receive JSON input containing:
-1. The mapping information (list of mappings for each column):
+1. The mapping array (list of column mappings):
    [
      {
        "columnIndex": integer,
        "columnName": "string or null",
-       "matchedField": "one of the system fields or null", "confidence": float
+       "matchedField": "one of the 8 system fields or null", "confidence": float
      },
      ...
    ]
-2. A list of rows (rowData), each row is an array of cell values.
+2. The rowData array (up to 100 rows), each row is an array of cell values.

 Your task is to generate valid Python code that:

 1. Defines a function `transform_data(mapping, row_data)` which:
-   - Receives the mapping array and the row_data (list of rows).
+   - Iterates over each row in `row_data`.
-   - Applies the mapping to each row, creating a dictionary that has all 8 system fields.
+   - For each row, creates a dictionary with all 8 system fields.
-     - For unmapped or missing optional fields, you may leave them empty (e.g. "").
+     - For unmapped or missing optional fields, you may leave them empty (e.g., "").
-     - For missing required fields, this function should skip or mark the row as invalid in some simple way.
-(Or place `None` if you prefer.)
+     - For missing required fields, either skip the row or set them to None (but see note below).
-   - Returns a list (or generator) of dictionaries, each representing one transformed record.
-2. Writes or returns the final list of dictionaries in Python (you can simply return it from the function).
+   - Collects these dictionaries in a list and returns it.

+2. The code must be **standalone** Python code (no extra commentary or markdown).
+   - That is, only valid Python statements.
+No triple backticks, no markdown.
+   - When executed, it should not crash on typical input.

-3. (Optional) If needed, handle any basic type conversions.
-For example, a numeric column might be converted to string.
+3. Handle basic type conversions if needed. (e.g. numeric to string).
 Keep it simple.

-Important:
-- The output code must be a **standalone** Python script (or snippet) that can be executed or imported.
-- Do not include additional commentary or explanation in the output—only valid Python code.
+4. If any required field is not mapped, you may:
+   - Mark the row as invalid,
+   - Or place None in that dictionary field.
+   (Implementation detail is up to you, as long as `transform_data` returns a list of dictionaries.)

+5. Return the final list from `transform_data(mapping, row_data)`.

 Constraints:
+- Output only valid Python code (not JSON).
-- Only produce the Python code (no extra text or markdown).
+- No additional text or explanation.
-- The code should be syntactically valid and run without error.
-- The code should handle up to 100 rows of data (but it may also handle more).

-Return your Python code as plain text, with no markdown fences.
+- Your code must define `transform_data` as specified, and nothing else.